vanzll/vanzll.github.io/_pages/about.md

 My research focus lies in 1)**Agentic AI**: How to embed the human's learning and decision-making patterns into (both virtual and embodied) agentic paradigm?
 How to enable intelligent agent to perform high-level, long-horizen planning and strategic thinking?
 2)**Decision-Making in Machine Learning**: the algorithmic side of reinforcement learning (RL), as well as its intersection with modern generative models.

-<mark style="background-color: yellow; color: black;">I am always open to collaborations, networking and potential intern opportunities, feel free to drop me an email! (vanzl3386@gmail.com)</mark>
+<mark style="background-color: yellow; color: black;">I am always open to collaborations, networking and potential intern opportunities, feel free to drop me an email! (vanzl3386 [at] gmail.com)</mark>